varnsen-net/nfl-modeling/README.md

 ## Future tasks
 - ~~Auto-generate API docs with Sphinx~~
 - ~~Complete documentation for all modules and functions~~
+- ~~Engineer 'normal' gametime features, i.e. when score and remaining time do not affect play-calling~~
 - Tidy up some bits of rushed code
 - Complete unit tests
 - Expand model evaluation to include tracking optimal hyperparameters